-If you’ve dreamed of working with animals, the Certificate IV in Veterinary Nursing will prepare you with the skills and knowledge to pursue a career as a Veterinary Nurse.
+Ever dreamed of working with animals?
+The Certificate IV in Veterinary Nursing will equip students with the skills and knowledge to pursue a career as a Veterinary Nurse.

-For students undertaking the qualification either on-campus or as part of the Bachelor of Veterinary Technology program, you’ll be able to practice your new skills in the workplace, with 240 hours of work placement at a veterinary clinic included over the duration of the course.
+Undertaking the qualification either on-campus or as part of the Bachelor of Veterinary Technology program will enable students to practice new skills in the workplace, with 240 hours of work placement at a veterinary clinic included over the duration of the course.

 Studying during COVID-19 Restrictions

-This course prepares you to work as a Veterinary Nurse.
-Your duties as a Vet Nurse may include:
+This course prepares students to work as a Veterinary Nurse.
+Duties as a Vet Nurse may include:

 - Administering drugs, anesthetics, and injections to animals